-Released on April 10, 1932: The U.S. has gone off of the gold standard, and the price of gold has risen high enough that gangsters can make more money smuggling gold instead of booze into the country, and the new 'G-Men' must get the bad guys.
+Released on April 10, 1932: (running time 64 minutes) The U.S. has gone off of the gold standard, and the price of gold has risen high enough that gangsters can make more money smuggling gold instead of booze into the country, and the new 'G-Men' must get the bad guys.

 Directed by Louis J. Gasnier and Joseph H. Lewis

 Written by Howard Higgin, David S. Levy and Griffin Jay